nhm38/ECE4960/lab3-page.md

 ### Different colors and textures
 I used my hand which has an irregular shape, a lamp to change the amount of ambient light, and a bright green notebook which has a different surface texture and color to test the TOF sensor.
 I didn’t see any significant changes to the results.

-### IMU Sensor
+### ICM 20948 IMU Sensor
 - I uploaded File -> Examples -> SparkFun 9DoF IMU Breakout – ICM 20948 – Arduino Library -> Arduino -> Example1_Basics

 ![IMU works img](img/lab3/Lab3-imu-functioning.png)

 - I changed the sketch to only output the data I needed for each test
-  - I also did a test on the difference between the raw IMU data vs the scaled IMU data.
+  - I also looked at the difference between the raw IMU data vs the scaled IMU data.

 ### Raw IMU Data
 ![IMU works img](img/lab3/Lab3-imu-raw-data.png)